libreddit/libreddit/.github/ISSUE_TEMPLATE/feature_parity.md

 ---
 name: ✨ Feature parity
-about: Suggest implementing a feature into Libreddit that is found in Reddit.com
+about: Suggest implementing a feature into libbacon that is found in Reddit.com
 title: '✨ Feature parity: '
 labels: feature parity
 assignees: ''